Words: Jonathan Wells

 Why does it feel festive?
 How could it not?
 Spun off from Bing Crosby’s earlier film, Holiday Inn, this story follows two army men putting on a joint Christmas show to put their old commander’s failing inn back in business.

 When should you watch it?
-When all the hope of an actual white Christmas has gone out of the window.
+When all the hope of an actual white Christmas has melted away.
 This is a return to the romance of festive seasons past – and one best enjoyed with a large mug of mulled wine.

 Most ‘Christmassy’ line?
 “We came up here for the snow.
 Where’re you keepin’ it?”